What is immunotherapy?

 – asthma attack;

-– fever or respiratory infection (cold with flu-like symptoms, such as malaise, muscle aches, joint pain, chills, or shivering);
+– fever or respiratory infection (cold with flu-like symptoms, such as malaise, muscle aches, joint pain, chills, or tremors);

-– hepatitis, mononucleosis, active tuberculosis, or another similar infectious process;
+– hepatitis, mononucleosis, active tuberculosis, or another similar infectious condition;

 – if you have received a live-attenuated vaccine within the last 7–10 days.

-• If you have been prescribed another medication for a different condition, please indicate this, as some medications are contraindicated when taking immunotherapy.
+• If you have been prescribed another medication for a different condition, please let us know, as some medications are contraindicated when taking immunotherapy.

 • It is recommended that you avoid physical activity for at least the next two hours.